 I’m more proud of what we do at VA Claims Insider than I can adequately put to words.
 I’m also a proud husband and father that I can make a living doing something invaluable for other Veterans.
 If we were a Non-Profit, we’d have to spend all our time and energy continually begging for money—instead of fighting for our Vets.
 I would never try to make the argument that we’re cheap.
 We’re

 But if you do the math, you’ll see that not only does it cost you less to work with us, but it doesn’t even really “cost” you a thing because you’ll be paying out of money you don’t have, that we’ll go win for you first!
 What other services do you know of that can do anything like that?

-Eric Cooley is a VCE Lead Team and a retired Air Force Veteran.
+Eric Cooley is a Veteran Master Coach and a retired Air Force Veteran.
 You can contact him at [email protected]